kirangeofran/tp/docs/team/elyovs.md

 - Implemented the help function that shows a summary of the available commands
 - Implemented storage for users who borrowed at least one book, storing the users' names and all the books borrowed
+- Implemented storage for books, which stores all the available books in the library and its details
 - Contributed to JUnit testing for
   - Find Command
   - List Command